Animal Farm (1954 film): Filming

-Halas and Batchelor were awarded the contract to produce the feature in November 1951, and it was completed in April 1954.
-Animation was done in London and camera work was done in Gloucestershire.
-Hunt would later say that the film was "carefully tweaked to heighten the anti-Communist message".
-During production, De Rochemont, acting on behalf of the CIA, had the film rewritten from the original novel's plot by Philip Strapp and Lothar Wolf to end with the other animals successfully revolting against the pigs.
-Batchelor strongly opposed the change, although Halas later defended it.
-Fredric Warburg, original publisher of the novel and a former MI6 agent, also served as a consultant, suggesting that Old Major be given an appearance similar to Winston Churchill.
-One proposed scene would have shown Snowball in exile in a "tropical country" where he would be visited by a benign-looking pig, who would suddenly reveal himself to be one of Napoleon's dogs and tear Snowball's throat out, emulating the assassination of Trotsky.
+Halas and Batchelor were awarded the contract to produce the film in November 1951, and production ended in April 1954.
+Animation was done in London while camera work took place in Gloucestershire.
+Hunt later said that the film was "carefully tweaked to heighten the anti-Communist message".
+During production, De Rochemont, acting on behalf of the CIA, rewrote the film from the original novel's plot by Philip Strapp and Lothar Wolf to end with the other animals successfully revolting against the pigs.
+Batchelor strongly opposed the change, though Halas later defended it.
+Fredric Warburg, original publisher of the novel and a former MI6 agent, served as a consultant, suggesting that Old Major be given an appearance similar to Winston Churchill.
+One proposed scene would have shown Snowball in exile in a "tropical country", where he would be visited by a benign-looking pig who would suddenly reveal himself to be one of Napoleon's dogs and tear Snowball's throat out, emulating the assassination of Trotsky.

-The CIA investors were allegedly initially greatly concerned that Snowball was presented too sympathetically in early script treatments and that Batchelor's script implied Snowball was "intelligent, dynamic, courageous".
+The CIA investors were allegedly initially greatly concerned that Snowball was presented too sympathetically in early scripts, such as how Batchelor's script implied Snowball was "intelligent, dynamic, courageous".
 A memo declared that Snowball must be presented as a "fanatic intellectual whose plans if carried through would have led to disaster no less complete than under Napoleon."
-De Rochemont subsequently implemented these changes, making Snowball "more dominating and officious."
+This caused some debate with screenwriter Lothar Wolff objecting, but the filmmakers agreed to rewrite some of Snowball’s scenes to portray him as "more dominating and officious” while the finished film does not take a stance on the practicality of his plans.

-The investors also wanted the film to draw a distinction between the "good and bad farmers" with this being attributed to their concern that the film could offend American audiences involved in agriculture.
+The investors wanted the film to distinguish between "good and bad farmers", attributed to their concern of possible offence to American audiences involved in agriculture.
 They insisted that Jones should be shown as the only bad farmer, with the other human antagonists being farmhands, and that the film should show more sympathetic farmers shunning Jones.
-The investors wanted it shown that not all animals had cause to revolt, which resulted in the addition of a sequence where some animals on other farms are seen dismissing news of the rebellion.
+The investors wanted it shown that not all animals had cause to revolt, which resulted in the addition of a sequence where some animals on other farms dismissed news of the rebellion.